camelliale1912/HotelRevenueProject/README.md

 ## Summary of Project
-The project involved examining hotel revenue trends by joining tables from 2018, 2019, and 2020 files using SQL Management.The next step involved importing the combined data into Power BI.
+The project involved examining hotel revenue trends by joining tables from 2018, 2019, and 2020 files using SQL Management.
+The next step involved importing the combined data into Power BI.
 The goal was to analyze the data and answer several questions:

 **1. Whether the hotel revenue is growing?**